 I don’t have memory issues, but sometimes I mix dates or names.
-Although it doesn’t happen to me very often I always come up with methods to optimize my memory in order to remember and access stored information fast without grunting or head scratching.
+Although it doesn’t happen to me very often I spend a fraction of my time thinking about how I can remember something in a very short period of time and how to quickly access that information without grunting or scratching my head.

 When I’m studying a topic that doesn’t trigger my curiosity, I get bored and have the tendency to engage in other activities.
 This is due to the fact that I like to focus on topics that have a greater value to me.
 However, I need to discipline myself and do things I enjoy less as well.
 It is okay to specialize in a domain and be a pro on your field but it’s great to have knowledge of other stuff as well.
 Be hungry for knowledge !